bitsai/repl-games/README.md

 # repl-games

-A toy project to let me play text-based games in the Clojure REPL on Android.
+A simple framework for text-based games in the Clojure REPL.

 ## Notes